inrialearninglab/ai4t/docs/O1-Mooc/general-presentation/0-2-conditions-of-use-of-the-mooc-and-its-contents/0-2-0-conditions-of-use.en.md

 ---
 title: 0.2 Conditions of use of the content of the Mooc
-description: How to use the Mooc resources
+description: How to use the Mooc resources : licences, precaution of use in line with the project life
 ---
 # Conditions of use of the content of the Mooc
 ____________________